qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 * **Max Data Point**: Set the maximum number of Words in the chart.

 ## Metrics

 ### Overview

 Metrics are a powerful feature that allows you to keep an eye on your most important data at a glance.
 It can be used by itself or it can be used as a part of a page, report, dashboard, or workflow.

-### When to Use Metric Charts
+### When to Use Metrics
 Metrics are best suited for performance, comparative, qualitative, and quantitative measurements.

 #### Use Cases
 * To highlight performance against one or more benchmarks.

-### How to Use Metric Charts
+### How to Use Metrics
-You can create Table charts anywhere that the Chart Builder is available.
+You can create Metrics anywhere that the Chart Builder is available.
 For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.

 To get started, open the chart builder, and a new window will open up in the center of the screen, as shown below.